 This course is intended to provide a senior design option to students interested in RF/microwave systems by implementing a Frequency Modulated Continuous Wave (FMCW) radar system that can perform range, Doppler, and Synthetic Aperture Radar (SAR) measurements.
 The project integrates multiple facets of electrical engineering, including RF/microwave engineering, analog circuit design, and digital signal processing.
 The primary objective of the project is to prepare UC Davis electrical engineering students with better understandings of both engineering principles as well as practical engineering skills.

 In the first quarter, the students are expected to build a working FMCW radar system based on a kit supplied by the course.
 The performance of the radar system will be tested in a series of experiments.
 A radar performance competition will be held at the end of the quarter.

-In the second and third quarters, a competition/demonstration will be held to judge the performance of the student teams in the terms of novelty, technical difficulty, and the quality of the presentations/demos.
+In the second (and optional third) quarter, a competition/demonstration will be held to judge the performance of the student teams in the terms of novelty, technical difficulty, and the quality of the presentations/demos.

 Engineering Design Statement:

 The students will be given the task of improving various aspects of the performance of an engineering system within constraints of budget, size, weight, and power (SWaP).
 The students are expected to achieve this by understanding the fundamental working principle and the design tradeoffs of the system.